jerrycool123/DivineBridge/docs/developer.md

 #### Serverless Apps

-There are 3 serverless apps:
+There are 2 serverless apps:

-- `sls-ocr`
 - `sls-backup`
 - `sls-membership`

 Please refer to the `./apps/sls-*/.env.example` files, and create a `.env.development.local` file for each app in the `./apps/sls-*` directory.

 More information about the environment variables can be found in the [serverless-dotenv-plugin guide](https://github.com/neverendingqs/serverless-dotenv-plugin).

-### OCR Service

-In order to run the OCR tests, please refer to the `./packages/ocr-service/.env.test.example` file, and create a `.env.test.local` file in the `./packages/ocr-service` directory.

 ### Start the apps in development mode